 Jeff Dunham and His Cast of Misfits Coming Back to Sioux Falls

 Acclaimed ventriloquist and comedian Jeff Dunham is coming back to the Denny Sanford PREMIER Center on December 28 with a brand new tour.
-The Jeff Dunham: Passively Aggressive Tour
+The Jeff Dunham: Passively Aggressive Tour.

+Tickets are still available and would make an excellent Christmas gift.
+Ticketmaster has tickets starting at $48.50.

 Dunham, who regularly sells out his shows, has recently made the Guinness World Records for the "Most Tickets Sold for a Stand-Up Comedy Tour."

-Achmed the Dead Terrorist, Walter, Bubba J, Peanut, and Jos'e (who loves things on a "steek") and the rest of his cast of characters, makes a return to Sioux Falls between Christmas and New Years - making this a fun holiday event suitable for the entire family.
+Achmed the Dead Terrorist, Walter, Bubba J, Peanut, and Jos'e (who loves things on a "steek") and the rest of his cast of characters, makes a return to Sioux Falls between Christmas and New Years - making this a fun holiday event!

-Tickets go on sale Monday, October 1, 2018.
-More ticket information will be available soon so keep checking back.
-Ticketmaster has tickets starting at $48.50.
-Presale starts Thu, Sep 27 @ 10:00 am CDT and ends Sun, Sep 30 @ 10:00 pm CDT.

 Jeff Dunham has recently made the Guinness World Records for the "Most Tickets Sold for a Stand-Up Comedy Tour."
 That's quite impressive!